akanshajainn/Assimilating-Python/README.md

 * extraction of day, month, hour, minutes etc,
 * creating timeseries dataset using pandas and numpy,
 * visualisation of timeseries data using plotly.
 5. **examples/** contains code files of some example programs utilising concepts of python.
-For ex, banking system simulation.
+For ex, banking system.